Business Organizations: An Overview

 Limited Partnership

-To form a limited partnership (LP), the partners must file legal documents with the state in which it is to be created.
+To form a limited partnership, the partners must file legal documents with the state in which it is created.
 There must be at least one general partner that is personally liable for the actions of the partnership and will typically run the business operation.
 There will also be one or more limited partners that are only liable up to the amount that they have invested in the partnership.
 These members typically have little or no control over the business operation and remain as passive investors.
 It is important to note that the more involved a limited partner becomes with the business, the more likely it is that a court will find that partner to be a general partner subject to general liability.
 For further discussion of this business structure, please click here.

 Limited Liability Partnership

-In a limited-liability partnership, one partner is not liable for any negligent acts committed by a different partner or any employee not under the partner’s supervision.
+In a limited-liability partnership, one partner is not liable for negligent acts committed by a different partner or any employee not under the partner’s supervision.
 This type of business organization is normally used with professionals such as attorneys and accountants who share office space and staff, but do not want to be liable for the actions of other partners.
 Typically, each partner is liable for only his or her own actions just as in a sole proprietorship.
 For further discussion of this business structure, please click here.

 Corporation

-Traditional corporations with these parameters are now known as “C. Corporations,” and while originally all business organizations were organized in this manner, now only the largest (and typically publicly traded) businesses choose to organize in this way.
-C. Corps must have a board of directors, corporate bylaws, and stock certificates for the initial owners of the corporations.
+Traditional corporations with these parameters are now known as “C-Corporations,” and, while originally all business organizations were organized in this manner, now only the largest (and typically publicly traded) businesses choose to organize in this way.
+C-Corps must have a board of directors, corporate bylaws, and stock certificates for the initial owners of the corporations.
 They must also file formal paperwork, or “articles of incorporation,” in the state where they incorporate.
-Once incorporated, a C. Corp must exercise nominal formalities, such as periodic meetings of the board of directors and record retention.
+Once incorporated, a C-Corp must exercise nominal formalities, such as periodic meetings of the board of directors and record retention.
 For further discussion of this business structure, please click here.

 In the twentieth century, a new form of corporate structure was introduced.
-Known as an “S. Corporation.”
-An S. Corp provides the limited liability of a C. Corp, but allows the corporation’s shareholders to elect against double taxation and choose instead “flow-through” taxation so the S. Corp’s profits are only taxed on the individual level.
-An S. Corp has the same initial formation requirements as a C. Corp but requires an additional step.
-In order for a business to incorporate as an S. Corp, the business must be a domestic corporation or LLC with only one class of stock, may not have more than 100 shareholders, all of whom must be U.S. citizens or residents, and profits and losses must be allocated to shareholders proportionately to each one’s interest in the business.
+Known as an “S-Corporation.”
+An S-Corp provides the limited liability of a C-Corp but allows the corporation’s shareholders to elect against double taxation and choose instead “flow-through” taxation, so the S-Corp’s profits are only taxed on the individual level.
+An S-Corp has the same initial formation requirements as a C-Corp but requires an additional step.
+In order for a business to incorporate as an S-Corp, the business must be a domestic corporation or LLC with only one class of stock, may not have more than 100 shareholders, all of whom must be U.S. citizens or residents, and profits and losses must be allocated to shareholders proportionately to each one’s interest in the business.
 If these requirements are met, the corporation may file Form 2553 “Election by a Small Business Corporation” with the IRS to elect flow-through taxation status.
 This election must be filed by March 15th of the tax year for which the corporation wishes to take the election.
 For further discussion of this business structure, please click here.

 Limited Liability Company